FrancisBanville/ms_interpreting_probabilities/README.md

 ecological hypotheses about interactions at broad spatial and temporal scales.
 Yet, inferring network structure through sampling for binary interactions assumes independence among interactions, which might not accurately represent reality.
-Covariation among interactions could exist even without conditioning interactions on others, e.g. an interaction between two taxa could be more probable when another interaction occurs.
-The consequences of this assumption of independence have yet to be empirically examined.
+Covariation among interactions could exist even if we do not explicitly condition interactions on others.
+For example, an interaction between two taxa could be more probable when another interaction occurs.
+The consequences of this assumption of independence on the prediction of network structure have yet to be empirically examined.

 There are at least two distinct approaches to sample binary interaction networks from probabilistic interaction webs across space, for example, when attempting